Protect 21st Century Community Learning Center programs from elimination

 The only dedicated federal funding for out-of-school time helps programs build capacity and improve quality.

 The 21st Century Community Learning Center (21CCLC) program is a critical piece of the funding pie for summer programs.
 These dollars serve to launch new programs, and allow existing programs to serve more students and to improve quality.

-- On April 30, 2019, the House LHHS appropriation subcommittee approved $1.3 billion for 21st Century Community Learning Centers in its FY20 budget bill, an increase of $100 million above the 2019 enacted level.
+- In June 2019, the House approved $1.3 billion for 21st Century Community Learning Centers in the minibus budget bill (H.R.
+2740) that includes funding for the Department of Education, an increase of $100 million above the 2019 enacted level.

 You can make a difference: call on Congress to support summer learning by protecting the 21st Century Community Learning Center program from elimination and increasing funding to $1.321 billion.